MithrilJS/mithril.js/docs/auto-redrawing.md

 In addition to being aware of data availability when deciding to redraw, Mithril is also aware of browser availability: if several redraws are triggered in a short amount of time, Mithril batches them so that at most only one redraw happens within a single animation frame (around 16ms).
 Since computer screens are not able to display changes faster than a frame, this optimization saves CPU cycles and helps UIs stay responsive even in the face of spammy data changes.

-Mithril also provides several hooks to control its redrawing behavior with a deep level of granularity: [`m.startComputation` and `m.endComputation`](mithril.computation.md) create redrawable contexts. [`m.redraw`](mithril.redraw.md) forces a redraw to happen in the next available frame (or optionally, it can redraw immediately for synchronous processing). [`m.redraw.strategy`](mithril.redraw.md#strategy) can change the way Mithril runs the next scheduled redraw.
+Mithril also provides several hooks to control its redrawing behavior with a deep level of granularity: [`m.startComputation` and `m.endComputation`](mithril.computation.md) create redrawable contexts. [`m.redraw`](mithril.redraw.md) forces a redraw to happen in the next available frame (or optionally, it can redraw immediately for synchronous processing).
+The [config's retain flag](mithril.md#persisting-dom-elements-across-route-changes) can be used to change how specific elements are redrawn when routes change. [`m.redraw.strategy`](mithril.redraw.md#strategy) can change the way Mithril runs the next scheduled redraw.
 Finally, the low-level [`m.render`](mithril.render.md) can also be used if a developer chooses to opt out of rest of the framework altogether.

 ---

 ### Integrating with The Auto-Redrawing System

-If you need to do custom asynchronous calls without using Mithril's API, and find that your views are not redrawing, or that you're being forced to call [`m.redraw`](mithril.redraw.md) manually, you should consider using `m.startComputation` / `m.endComputation` so that Mithril can intelligently auto-redraw once your custom code finishes running.
+If you need to do custom asynchronous calls without using Mithril's API, and find that your views are not redrawing automatically, you should consider using `m.startComputation` / `m.endComputation` so that Mithril can intelligently auto-redraw once your custom code finishes running.

 In order to integrate asynchronous code to Mithril's autoredrawing system, you should call `m.startComputation` BEFORE making an asynchronous call, and `m.endComputation` at the end of the asynchronous callback.